Approximate Bayesian Computation for Finite Mixture Models

-In any ABC analysis the definition of both suitable summary statistics, $s(\cdot)$, and a distance function, $d$, for comparing the true data $y\obs$ to the generated sample $y\pro$ is needed and is crucial for getting useful inference results \citep{BeaumontEtAl2002}.
+In any ABC analysis the definition of both suitable summary statistics, $s(\cdot)$, and a distance function, $\rho$, for comparing the real data $y\obs$ to the generated sample $y\pro$ is needed and is crucial for getting useful inference results \citep{BeaumontEtAl2002}.
 The definition of summary statistics is necessary because ABC suffers of the \textit{curse of dimensionality} and using the entire dataset is not computationally feasible \citep{Blum2010a,Blum2010b,BlumEtAl2013, Prangle2015}.
-In the present work we used the Hellinger distance for comparing the true data $y\obs$ to the generated sample $y\pro$.
-Details can be found in Section \ref{subsec.ss}.
-While the proposed method is valid for $y\obs \in \mathbb{R}^{d}$, for illustration purposes, we will focus on the one dimensional case where $d=1$.
+In the proposed method, we generally use the Hellinger distance for comparing the real data, $y\obs$, to the generated sample, $y\pro$.
+While the proposed method is valid for $y\obs \in \mathbb{R}^{\text{dim}}$, for illustration purposes, we focus most of the discussion on the one dimensional case where $\text{dim}=1$.

 The paper is organized as follow.
-In Section $2$ we present the ABC-PMC algorithm by \cite{BeaumontEtAl2009} along with the proposed extensions for finite mixture models.
-Section $3$ and Section $4$ are dedicated, respectively, to a simulation study and a popular real data example.
-Concluding remarks are presented in Section $5$.
+Section \ref{sec.methods} begins with background on the ABC--PMC algorithm by Beaumont et al. \cite{BeaumontEtAl2009}, and then details our proposed extensions for the finite mixture model setting.
+Sections \ref{sec.example} and \ref{sec.galaxy} are dedicated, respectively, to a simulation study and a popular real data example using recessional velocities of galaxy data.
+Concluding remarks are presented in Section \ref{sec.conclusions}.